-Gaming is an industry that has really taken a hold in mainstream culture around the world.
+Gaming is an industry that has really taken hold in the mainstream culture around the world.
 Popular games give individuals hours of entertainment and interaction with other players all over the world through online gaming.

-But whilst it’s entertainment, it’s very important to have a great TV to play your games on if you want to play to your best.
+But whilst it’s entertainment, it’s very important to have a great TV to play your games on if you want to play at your best.
 A craftsman is only as good as the tools he goes to work with, after all.

 You don’t want to have to sink all of your money into your TV and have no money left over for headsets, extra controllers, and your favorite games.
 This is why it is very important to look at your different options, and it’s yet another reason why a smaller screen (like the 32″ gaming TVs included in this post) can be a better choice over larger screens.

 Fortunately for you, there’s not too much you need to research.
-We’ve rounded up our favorite products for anyone looking for the best 32 inch gaming TVs that are available this year – and we’ve listed them right here.
+We’ve rounded up our favorite products for anyone looking for the best 32-inch gaming TVs that are available this year – and we’ve listed them right here.

 Not only that, but we’ve also included a buying guide at the end of this post to explain the things you should be looking for and why the products we’ve included are great options.

 |Samsung 32-Inch UR590C UHD 4K Curved Gaming Monitor||4.4 out of 5|

 |Philips 328E1CA 32" Curved 4K Monitor||4.4 out of 5|

 |AOC C32G1 32" Curved Frameless Gaming Monitor||4.5 out of 5|